riccardobrasca/SDG/README.md

 # Synthetic Differential Geometry in Lean

-Synthetic Differential Geometry in Lean
+Synthetic Differential Geometry in Lean.
+See the [website](https://riccardobrasca.github.io/SDG/).